-A little better picture of what the forms looked like
+Below is a little better picture of what the forms looked like.

-We stepped the walls to accommodate the railcar super structure.
-We plan on placing the center point of the wheel trucks over the wall.
+We stepped the walls to accommodate the railcar superstructure.
+We will place the center point of the wheel trucks over the wall.

 I really like the way the concrete abutments turned out.